I'm the Problem (Morgan Wallen album)

 I'm the Problem is the fourth studio album by American country music singer Morgan Wallen.
 It was released through Big Loud, Republic, and Mercury Records on May 16, 2025.
 The album features guest appearances from Tate McRae, Eric Church, Hardy, Ernest, and Post Malone.
 Production was handled by Joey Moi, Charlie Handsome, and Jacob Durrett.
 Unlike Wallen's previous album that was recorded in the Abbey Road Studios, I'm the Problem was recorded and written in his farm outside of Nashville, Tennessee.

 I'm the Problem consists of 37 tracks and has a running time that is nearly 117 minutes.
 This became Wallen's longest running album and his album to feature the most tracks, surpassing One Thing at a Time.
 Additionally, I'm the Problem spawned nine singles and promotional singles: "Lies Lies Lies", "Love Somebody", "Smile", the title track, "I'm a Little Crazy", "Just in Case", "I Ain't Comin' Back", "Superman", and "What I Want".
 (Note: The tracks listed are listed in chronological order from which was released first to the most recent released.
 "Lies Lies Lies", "Love Somebody", "the title track", "Just in Case", and "What I Want" were all released as singles.
 "Just in Case" was first released as a promotional single but was later released as a single.
 "What I Want" was released as a single hours after I'm the Problem released.)
 (Note: "Smile", "I'm a Little Crazy", "I Ain't Comin' Back", and "Superman" were all released as promotional singles.
 Being listed in chronological order, "Smile" was released first, while "Superman" was most recently released.)
 Six of the tracks listed above debuted or reached the top-ten of the US Billboard Hot 100 before the album's release, eclipsing the conjoint record held by Taylor Swift's Red and Post Malone's Hollywood's Bleeding respectively.
 (Note: "Just in Case" became the fifth US Billboard Hot 100 top-ten hit from I'm the Problem before its release, eclipsing the conjoint record held by Red and Hollywood's Bleeding by Taylor Swift and Post Malone respectively.
 "I Ain't Comin' Back" would further extend the record to six top-ten hits before release.)
 "Love Somebody" and "What I Want" each debuted atop the US Billboard Hot 100, becoming Wallen's third and fourth chart-toppers on the respective chart, alongside his second and third number-one debuts.

 Similarly to Wallen's previous album, I'm the Problem garnered mixed reviews from music critics.
-Nonetheless, the album debuted atop the US Billboard 200 and remained on the top spot for its first eight weeks, thus marking Wallen's third consecutive number-one album on the respective chart.
+Nonetheless, the album debuted atop the US Billboard 200 and remained on the top spot for its first eight weeks and a total of 14 non-consecutive weeks, thus marking Wallen's third consecutive number-one album on the respective chart.
 The album moved over 493,000 album-equivalent units in its opening week, with 133,000 pure sales, overtaking the Weeknd's Hurry Up Tomorrow as the second-largest debut week of the year.
+It was certified 4× Platinum by RIAA in December 2025.